MrIceman/Fyre/README.md

 ## Getting Started

-Compile the Project ( Gradle - RunIDE ) and select from your Toolbar VisualFire -> Open .
-Go to the Configs Tab and Select the your Firebase Configs JSON File.
-Switch back to the Database Tab.
-Congratulations, you can start browsing your Data now.
+Compile the Project ( Gradle - RunIDE ), got Views -> Tools -> VisualFire.
+Now you'll see on the right side of your IDE a tab "VisualFire".
+Open it, switch to the tab "Configs" and select your Firebase configs .JSON File.
+If you have selected a valid JSON File, your database should be loaded now.
+You can edit your nodes via double clicking on them.
+Have fun coding

 ### Prerequisites